dayarthvader/message_processor/README.md

 ```
 sudo ./client -n<number of messages> -c <client id> -s <server ip> -p <server port>
 ```

+/var/log/msg_proc_output.txt will have the contents of the messages sent from the client

 ### Master test-case
 ```
 sudo python3 message_processor/test/python/scale_clients.py
 ```
+#### Results of master test-case
+/var/log/msg_proc_output.txt will have the contents of the messages sent from the client message_processor/docs/analysis.csv will contain csv formatted